BarlowR/xy_plotter/write_up/image_trace_write_up.md

 # Image Trace

-## Overview
+## Project Context & Goals

-The first set of functionality I wrote for the plotter application is a set of modules for converting raster images to closed-loop polygon vector representations.
+As described in the [Project Proposal](../Project Proposal.md) document, this part of the xy_plotter project is based around generating a vector representation of raster images.
+This particular implementation is a set of modules for converting raster images to closed-loop polygon vector representations.
 Initially I planned to implement the whole [PoTrace algorithm](http://potrace.sourceforge.net/potrace.pdf), but I ended up only using the path-construction method described in section 2.1.
-I chose to write my own method for converting the paths generated into optimized polygons for the sake of efficiency; the method described in the PoTrace paper is time complexity O(N^3).
+I chose to write my own method for converting the paths generated into optimized polygons for the sake of efficiency; the method described in the PoTrace paper is time complexity O(N^3), which I thought that I could improve upon.
+I also chose to leave out the polygon to beizer curve translation, as the beizer curves would have to be converted back to line segments in g-code translation for the plotting robot.